 The latest high profile casualty is US talk show host Matt Lauer who was fired from the Today show at the end of last month for allegations of sexual misconduct.

-The last word goes to Lorde, real name Ella Yelich-O'Connor who Tweeted last week "This came true I guess."
+The last word goes to Lorde, real name Ella Yelich-O'Connor who, in retweeting her earlier post, wrote "This came true I guess."

 - Married at First SightMAFS Patrick and Belinda: 'Pat will make a great Dad!'

 - Married at First SightMAFS Bryce & Melissa: 'We're getting our own show!'

 - RoyalsPrince Philip, the Duke of Edinburgh, has died aged 99

 - TVPopstars panel tells all: Rock regrets, secret crushes and dad jokes!

 Woman's DayApr 09, 2021

 - Celebrity NewsIron Mike's magic milestone: 'I'm finally in a good space!'